We are a passionate and dedicated group of people, working together to transform dementia care Australia-wide.

 Dr Tom Morris

-Dr Tom Morris is Senior Service Manager of Research & Analytics within The Dementia Centre, HammondCare.
+Dr Tom Morris is Head of Research and Information Excellence within The Dementia Centre, HammondCare.
 He is a clinical neuropsychologist, researcher and analyst with over 10 years’ experience in the assessment and characterisation of healthy ageing and dementia.

 With the support of an extremely gifted and motivated team, Tom’s current focus is supporting measurement and research that will maximise outcomes and quality of life for all people living with dementia.

-Joining HammondCare in 2017, Kirsty brings over a decade of experience in the field.
-As a Service Manager Programs, Kirsty leads the team of skilled and passionate staff to deliver the national DSA programs.
+As a National Program Manager, Jenny leads a team of skilled and passionate staff to deliver the national DSA programs.
 Her work also includes strategic program development, stakeholder engagement, projects, and quality improvement.

 Work with us - every person matters